fizzywhizbang/YTGO/README.md

 Although that program worked well I wanted to develop something similar with added functionality in GO using MySQL.
 While that version works well for me since I have a server at home I decided to make it more portable and have it use SQLite and perform all functions on one machine as most of the world operates.

+### Note
+* the Go Monitor will still be a separate program so this can be run automatically or manually and server/client

 ## Getting Started

 ### Dependencies